adamazoulay/nhlscrape/README.md

 ## Usage
 To use this package:
-1. Import 'it'nhlscraper' and a SQL database will be created in the package directory.
-It can be found and set using GetDbPath and SetDbPath commands.
+1. Import 'nhlscraper' and run SetDbPath to set the location for the database file.
-2. Find team_id using the GetTeamId function.
+2. Use AddAllTeams() and the find team_id using the GetTeamId function.
-3. Find game_ids using the GetGameIdRange function.
+3. Find game_ids using the GetGameIdRange() function.
-4. Add game reports to the database using GameEvents.
+4. Add game reports to the database using AddGameEvents().
 5. Find a player_id using the GetPlayerId('player_name') function.
-6. Get player statistics using GetPlayerStats.
+6. Get player statistics using GetPlayerStats().
 You can also manually query the database using QueryDb.

 Example: